bustoutsolutions/siesta/guide/objc/index.md

  * `BOSError`
  * `BOSResourceObserver`

-Siesta structs are exposed as Objective-C classes.
-This incurs a _very_ slight performance overhead, which will not be a problem 99.9% of the time — but if for some reason you need to iterate over a massive number of resources and examine their `latestData`, it _might_ be better to write that bit of code in Swift.
+Siesta structs are exposed as Objective-C classes, and some Swift classes get wrapped in Obj-C friendly compatibility objects.
+This may incur a slight performance overhead, which will not be a problem 99.9% of the time — but if for some reason you need to iterate over a massive number of resources and examine their `latestData`, it _might_ be better to write that bit of code in Swift.
 Benchmark it and find out.

 ## Setting Up Services